 Cafe de la Pedrera, Passeig de Gracia 92 – I only stopped for a coffee at an outdoor table but when I went indoors I spotted the original Gaudí ceiling!
 You need to visit this grand cafe if only for the ceiling.
 Click here to read some more about Gaudí’s extraordinary work at Casa Mila, otherwise known as La Pedrera, as the cafe is in the same building.

 Nou Candanchú, Plaça de la Vila de Gràcia 9 – very busy and with packed tables outside possibly because we were visiting during the Gràcia festival.
 This is famous for its tapas with a traditional menu and lots of traditional atmosphere, reasonable prices, large portions and a good steak.
 Everyone was happy.

 Amélie, Plaça de la Vila de Gràcia 11 – a more modern and international spin on tapas also in the Gràcia district.

 La Guingueta Escriba, Platja Bogatell – An evening at the beach with tapas and beer.
 This is a simple beach cafe with just the sort of food you want when you’ve just got out of the sea.
 There’s an interesting cocktail menu too.
 Closed in the winter I believe.

 Where to Stay in Barcelona First Time

-I found the Well and Come hotel during one of those evenings of Googling, reading reviews and checking availability.
+I found the Well and Come hotel during one of those evenings of Googling and reading reviews.
 I wanted a reasonably priced place with free wi-fi and a pool.
 The Gràcia district looked interesting and the 4 star Hotel Well and Come was close by in Eixample.